 White Mountains, New Hampshire

-The Granite State’s White Mountains are THE place to be come leaf peeping season.
-Follow the 34.5-mile stretch that is the Kancamagus Highway (or “Kanc,” as locals call it) from Lincoln to Conway and you’ll find that devoid of restaurants, hotels, gas stations, and stores of any kind—unrivaled White Mountain views are the only thing to focus on.
+The Granite State’s White Mountains are THE place to be come leaf-peeping season.
+Follow the 34.5-mile stretch that is the Kancamagus Highway (or “Kanc,” as locals call it) from Lincoln to Conway and you’ll find it devoid of restaurants, hotels, gas stations, and stores of any kind—unrivaled White Mountain views are the only thing to focus on.

 Crater Lake, Oregon